jonjozwiak/Dockerfiles/docker-openstack-ansible/README.md

 # docker-openstack-ansible

-This is a docker image for Ansible 2.1's OpenStack modules.
-This was mainly built because Fedora 24 is the first release to include a python shade RPM.
-However, I soon learned that python2-shade 1.4 has some bugs and it wasn't really usable.
+This is a docker image for Ansible OpenStack Modules.
+Dockerfile.24 was the original for Fedora 24 (the first release to include a python shade rpm)  However, the python2-shade 1.4 rpm has some bugs and it wasn't really usable.
 So I switched the container to a pip install shade which gives version 1.9.
+This has since been updated to Fedora 25

 ## Build the container